 The DCLPA is an Operations Group within the Land Warfare Centre, which in turn sits under Commander Field Army.

-The DCLPA delivers Initial Trade Training (ITT) and Subsequent Trade Training (STT) for all 3 services, Royal Navy, Army and Royal Air Force.
+The DCLPA delivers Initial Trade Training (ITT) and Subsequent Trade Training (STT) for all three services: Royal Navy, Army and Royal Air Force.

 DCLPA also delivers training to Royal Fleet Axillary, Civil Servants and International military students.
 It consists of the Defence School of Logistics and Administration at Worthy Down, Defence School of Policing and Guarding at Southwick Park and the Defence School of Transport at Leconfield.